 Contributor: David Bernard

 Our first special features one of the most iconic tourist attractions in Boston.
-This is likely in part because it includes many attractions along the route, thus giving explores a good sense of Boston’s history and character.
+One of the main reasons for this is because it includes so many other attractions along the route, thus giving explorers a good sense of Boston’s history and character.
 Typically the route takes about 3 hours to fully explore every part, and certainly much longer if you intend on staying longer at the stops.
 One of this attraction’s biggest appeals however is that fact that it is highly customizable and is very easily a good “day-activity”.

 The route starts at the northeast corner of Boston Common.
 There you will find a small building adjacent to Tremont Street.
 Inside you can gather information about what’s on the trail, as well as other Boston attractions.
 Tour guides are also sometimes available too, but otherwise the trail is open to the public and can be done any time of day just by walking along it.
 It is represented by a red-brick “trail” paved into the ground.

 Along the way you’ll feature many historic buildings and objects that truly represent Boston’s character.
 A complete list and map can be seen below:

 As you can see there’s certainly plenty to do along the tour, and you can mix and match what interests you given that it’s just a brick path on the sidewalk.
 We took the tour on a beautiful sunny day and needless to say we both learned a lot of history as well as enjoyed exploring some of the lesser known attractions which Boston has to offer.
 Below is a gallery of our favorite images from the journey.